12 Virtual Assistant Website Examples That Win Clients and Build Trust (2026)

 Real team-client photo pairings as trust builders

-Most VA company websites show stock photos of people wearing headsets.
-Boldly shows you the actual executive assistant you’d be working with, paired with the actual client they support.
-Names and titles included.
-The effect is immediate: this company has nothing to hide.
+Boldly shows you the actual executive assistant you’d be working with, paired with the actual client they support, names and titles included.
+Where most VA company websites use stock photos of people wearing headsets, Boldly puts real faces on the page.

-The positioning is smart: “Ridiculously talented executive assistants.”
-Not virtual assistants, not admin support.
-That single word choice justifies the premium pricing visible on their plans page.
+The positioning centers on “Ridiculously talented executive assistants,” not virtual assistants, not admin support.
+That word choice justifies the premium pricing visible on their plans page.
 Trust badges (Inclusive Workplace, Great Place to Work) reinforce that Boldly treats its people well, which matters to clients who want a long-term relationship, not a revolving door of contractors.

 The gap is conversion friction.
 No phone number, no chat widget.
 The only path forward is “Get Started,” which feels vague for a premium service.